 Unbeknownst to some, Poland was once the home of the largest population of Jewish people in the world, largely due to the tolerant stance Poland has historically had toward Jews.
 In fact, until World War II, Warsaw had the biggest community of Jewish people in all of Europe.
 So it makes sense that Warsaw is the place to learn about this history, which dates back to the 10th century.
 One of the easiest ways to discover more is simply by walking around, as memorials can be found all throughout the city.

-The museum had a soft open in April 2013, with its permanent exhibition opening in October 2014.
 One key draw for this museum is a reconstruction of an intricate synagogue roof in Gwoździec, Ukraine, reproduced entirely from pictures.
 There are also eight separate galleries, each dedicated to a particular aspect of Jewish life in Poland over its 1,000-year history.

 Ride public transportation